josiasdelbois/Wireless-Signal-Infrastructure-Implementation/README.md

 This project aims to improve cellular reception on the 1st and 2nd floors of a building following multiple reports of poor signal quality.
 The work includes surveying signal strength, mapping weak zones, and designing/installing a booster system with strategically placed antennas to ensure reliable coverage.

 > [!NOTE]
-> Floor maps, diagrams, and data in this repository have been intentionally altered to protect security, privacy, and limit liability.
+> This repository references an operational project for an active company.
+To protect security, ensure privacy, and limit liability, floor maps and signal survey data have been excluded or Obfuscated.

 ## 🎯 Objectives